Technically-Teta/weatherapp3/README.md

 npm run dev
 ```

-Note: Server runs on http://localhost:5000 and client on http://localhost:3000
+Server runs on http://localhost:5000 and client on http://localhost:3000